superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 ![cluster visualization](../assets/use_cases/user_acquisition_analytics/cluster_visualization.png)

 The dark blue clusters (label -1) are outliers - not large or dense enough to form a distinct group.
 Our data points are represented by vectors with three attributes (signup recency, ad_creative textSimilarity, and signed up user activity level), each attribute accounting for 1/3 of each vector's mass.
-The limited number of discrete ad_creatives (13), then, tends towards producing more distinct blobs in the umap visualization of the vector space, whereas signup_dates and activity levels are more continuous variables, and tend towards producing more dense blobs.
+The limited number of discrete ad_creatives (13), then, tends towards producing more distinct blobs in the umap visualization of the vector space, whereas signup_date and activity level are more continuous variables, and tend towards producing more dense blobs.
-*Note - 2D (UMAP) visualizations can make some clusters look quite dispersed / scattered.
+*Note: 2D (UMAP) visualizations can make some clusters look quite dispersed / scattered.

 ## Understanding the cluster groups

-To understand our user clusters better, we can generate some activity histograms.
+To understand our user clusters better, we can produce some activity histograms.

 First, we join user data with cluster labels, create separate DataFrames for each cluster, generate activity histograms for each cluster, and then concatenate these histograms into a single visualization.